-Serving Denver, Aurora, Pueblo & Colorado Springs for Over 40 Years
+Serving Denver, Pueblo & Colorado Springs for over 40 years

-What to do After a Trucking Accident
+What to do after a trucking accident

 - Fatigued truck drivers – The National Transportation Safety Board estimates that up to 40% of all trucking accidents are caused by driver fatigue.
 Truckers are routinely pushed to drive long hours in order to make their deliveries on time.
 As a result, they may break the FMCSA rules and regulations regarding rest breaks and driving time.

-- Poor vehicle maintenance – In an effort to save money, some unscrupulous companies do not perform this maintenance.
+- Poor vehicle maintenance – In an effort to save money, some unscrupulous companies do not perform proper maintenance.
 They may unhitch rear brakes, refuse to change brake pads and tires on schedule or even allow dangerous vehicles back out on the road after failing an inspection.

 - Improperly trained truck drivers – Trucking companies have a responsibility to ensure that their truck drivers are licensed and properly trained before allowing them to hit the road.
 Failure to do so can result in serious accidents and injuries.
 Improperly trained drivers are a liability and may make poor decisions in an emergency situation.

 - Improper loading of cargo – Shipping companies have a responsibility to load a truck correctly and safely to prevent serious accidents from occurring.
-Loads that are unbalanced, overweight or unsecured can cause a semi-truck to lose control, rollover, jackknife, or fall off of bridges and trestles.
+Loads that are unbalanced, overweight, or unsecured can cause a semi-truck to lose control, rollover, jackknife, or fall off of bridges and trestles.
 Load-shifting accidents are almost always preventable.

 - Trucking defect or malfunction – Trucking manufacturers should issue recalls when there is evidence to suggest that their product presents a significant danger.
 Defective trucking parts can result in fires, tire blowouts, bolt failures, and explosions.